-The Indoor Court network is heavily reliant on third party providers.
+The Indoor Court network is heavily reliant on third party providers and is at capacity.
 On the one hand this exemplifies the values of working together; on the other it represents a risk to community access should any of these providers have a need to reduce community access.
-The Council needs to work to further formalise access arrangements or assess the development of more community courts (dependant on the outcome of access arrangements).
+The Council needs to further formalise access arrangements or assess the development of more community courts (dependant on the outcome of access arrangements).